 My dress was from Virgos Lounge who sell through ASOS, my sandals came from the House of Fraser closing down sale the day before the wedding, my earrings are 80’s clip ons from an Etsy seller, and my lipstick is Maybelline (trust me, if you’re in the market for a lipstick that won’t budge, I tried so many long-wear lippies over an 18 month period, and the staying power of the Maybelline Super Stay ones are beyond that of way more expensive brands).

-Our music throughout the different stages of the day was taken care of in a series of playlists which we pulled together and then spent hours refining on Spotify.
+Our music throughout the different stages of the day was taken care of by a series of playlists which we pulled together, and then spent hours refining, on Spotify.
 We took requests from our guests via our wedding website and made sure to include them all, which I think was a great idea because there wasn’t one person who didn’t get up to dance at least once.
 Our ceremony songs took slightly longer to agree on, because we could only have 4, so we wanted to make sure they sat right with both of us.
 In the end our ceremony set list looked like this:

 The festivities went on until midnight, by which point there was just a core group of diehards left.
-One disadvantage of a weekday wedding (we got married on a Thursday) is that people have work the next day.
-Having said that, other than the weather and me having more time to do my make up, there isn’t much either of us would change about the whole thing.
+One disadvantage of a weekday wedding (we got married on a Thursday) is that people do have work the next day.
+Having said that, other than the weather and me having a little more time to do my make up, there isn’t much either of us would change about the whole thing.

-There’s so much I haven’t covered, but this post was only meant to be a super quick roundup and a chance to share some photos, yet it’s turning into a rambling monster.
+There’s so much I haven’t covered, but this post was only meant to be a quick overview and a chance to share some photos, yet it’s turning into a rambling monster.
 I want to write more specifically about certain aspects too: all the DIY decorations, how we legislated for my illness, doing my own makeup for the wedding in like 10 minutes, my original dress not fitting at the last minute… I have a whole host of things I want to chat to you about so watch this space!

 Photography: Olivier Burnside